-Safety instructions for Ex areas
+Safety instructions for Ex areas Take note of the Ex specific safety i

 Take note of the Ex specific safety instructions for Ex applications.
 These instructions are attached as documents to each instrument with Ex approval and are part of the operating instructions.